Mr James Brocklehurst

-Recent projects include the interface design and development of iPhone apps The Cartographer's Confession (2017), Journeyer's Guidebook (2016), The Lost Index (2015), The Letters (2014), and Cold Case 1866 (2011), which use sensors built in to consumer smartphones to deliver immersive location-specific narratives.
+Recent projects include the interface design and development of smartphone apps The Cartographer's Confession (2017), Journeyer's Guidebook (2016), The Lost Index (2015), The Letters (2014), and Cold Case 1866 (2011), which use sensors built in to consumer handsets to drive immersive location-specific narratives.
 These have been produced in conjunction with researcher Emma Whittaker along with external organisations such as the Digital Cultures Research Centre Bristol, Dartington Hall Trust, Jubilee Library Brighton and the National Museum of Denmark.

 In 2013 He collaborated with the poet Lytton Smith and BA(Hons) Illustration students to produce the illustrated Twitter poem The Repurposed Magical Tent

 He was part of the organising committee of the Digital Research in Humanities and Arts Conference 2017, and co-coordinated the Expanded Narrative Symposium in 2013.